Path of Wellness

 Path of Wellness is the tenth studio album by the American rock band Sleater-Kinney.
 The album was released on June 11, 2021 by Mom + Pop Music.
+This is the band’s first album since 1996’s Call the Doctor not featured their long-time drummer Janet Weiss, and their first album to featured as a duo.

 Background

 Following a nine-year hiatus, the American punk rock band Sleater-Kinney announced their return with the track "Bury Our Friends" on October 19, 2014.
 On January 20, 2015, they released No Cities to Love via Sub Pop Records, the first Sleater-Kinney album since 2005's The Woods.
 Three years later, singer and guitarist Carrie Brownstein told Pitchfork that Sleater-Kinney was working on a follow-up effort to No Cities To Love, but that they were "going to do this very slowly".
 In January 2019, Brownstein confirmed to NPR that the album was produced by St. Vincent and would be released later in the year.

 On July 1, 2019, drummer Janet Weiss announced over Instagram that she was leaving Sleater-Kinney, saying, "The band is heading in a new direction and it is time for me to move on."
 Sleater-Kinney's ninth studio album, The Center Won't Hold, was released a month and a half later, on August 16.
 There was some speculation among fans that Weiss had left Sleater-Kinney due to St. Vincent's involvement in the new record, which Brownstein denied, saying that it was originally Weiss's idea to work with her.
 Responding to a fan on Instagram, Brownstein added, "She left.
 We asked her to stay.
 We tried.
 It's hard and sad."
 When Sleater-Kinney went on tour that September to promote The Center Won't Hold, they recruited Angie Boylan of Aye Nako as their touring drummer.
 That November, Weiss appeared on the Trap Set With Joe Wong podcast, saying that she had left Sleater-Kinney because the "roles changed within the band", and that she was "just the drummer now" as opposed to "a creative equal" with Tucker and Brownstein.